-Total consolidated assets reached USD 2.18bn in 2018 compared to USD 2.30bn reported in 2017, a decrease of 5.1%, reflecting the Bank strategy to consolidate its financial position due to prevailing market conditions in addition to the depreciation of the Pakistani Rupee.
-Focus was also made to improve qualitative aspects such as efficiency,
+Total consolidated assets reached USD 2.21bn in 2019 compared to USD 2.18bn reported in 2018 (an increase of 1.6%) reflecting the Bank strategy to consolidate its financial position and focus on keeping a healthy capital adequacy ratio.
+Focus was also made to improve qualitative aspects such as, efficiency, diversification, composition of core banking assets.